James-SR/study-notes-master/Foundations-of-Inference.Rmd

 * **Null Hypothesis $H_{0}$**: What we are researching has no effect
 * **Alternate Hypothesis $H_{A}$**: What we are researching does have an effect

 Under the null hypothesis, chance alone is responsible for the results.
 Under the alternate hypothesis, we reject the null hypothesis, by using statistical techniques that indicate that chance is not responsible for our findings.
-Hypothesis or statistical testing goes back over 300 years, with the first recorded use by John Arbuthnot [@Huberty1993].
+Hypothesis or statistical testing goes back over 300 years, with the first recorded use by John Arbuthnot:

-Table: Statistical Testing Applications
+Table: (\#tab:simple-table) Statistical Testing Applications

  Year     Person        Context
 --------  ------------  -------------